hovel/pybbm/docs/settings.rst

 PYBB_ANONYMOUS_VIEWS_CACHE_BUFFER
 .................................

 Number of anonymous views for each topic, that will be cached.
+For disabling caching anonymous views just set it to `None`.
 100 by default

 Premoderation
 -------------